 Things like this would result in 3 days of resting on the couch:

-ed a series of x-rays.
+We took her to our primary vet, who ordered a series of x-rays.
 Nothing was found, and the recommendation was rest, to see if the problem resolved on its own.
 It didn’t, and within a few months, we were referred to the amazing Dr Alex Aguila at the Animal Surgical Clinic of Seattle to help determine what the problem was.
 The diagnosis: suspected partial tear of the Cranial Cruciate Ligament in her left knee.

 Little did we know that we had just limped our way into an extended canine family, home to one of the most common orthopedic injuries.